The Margin

 ⏱️ Runtime & Duration

-The total runtime of The Margin is 88 minutes (1h 28m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of The Margin (1976) is 88 minutes (1h 28m).
+Directed by Walerian Borowczyk, the film runs for 88 minutes in its complete theatrical version.

 Verdict Summary